RyanFerretti/parakeet-pipe/README.md

    ```
 5. **Inspect the outputs** under `downloads/` and `outputs/<youtube_id>/` or push them to Deepnote artifacts.

+> **About cookies**
+> YouTube sometimes asks for authentication on headless/cloud runs.
+Export cookies from your local browser (Netscape format) using an extension such as “Get cookies.txt” or `yt-dlp --cookies-from-browser chrome --write-cookies cookies.txt`, upload the file to Deepnote, and pass `--cookies-file path/to/cookies.txt` to `download_audio.py`.
 **Timing:** Deepnote displays the runtime for each cell, so you can gauge per-stage latency directly.
 On a GPU runtime, ASR + diarization typically finish in under 10 minutes for an hour-long clip (versus ~35 minutes on CPU).